MaevaL/SpaceBattle/README.md

 First Game with Unity 3D.
 This game is a space shooter, a kind of Sapce Invader like.

 # Menu
-Work in progress, the current menu is broken
+Work in progress.
+The current menu link are functionnal but doesnt have animated transition yet.